aristanetworks/avd-workshops/workshops/ansible.md

 There are multiple methods of installing Ansible on the Ansible Control Node.
 The most popular method is to leverage `pip`, and is covered in detail [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html "Ansible Installation Documentation").

 We will be installing `ansible-core`, which is a lightweight minimalist installation of Ansible without any extra modules, plugins, etc. included.
-With this approach, we can use Ansible Galaxy (covered later in this section) to install collections containing only the modules, plugins, roles, etc. that we need.
+With this approach, we can use Ansible Galaxy (covered later in this section) to install collections containing the modules, plugins, roles, etc. that we need.
 For those familiar with Python, think of Ansible Galaxy as [pypi.org](https://pypi.org "Python Packge Index"), and Ansible Collections as Python modules.

 Below is an example of installing `ansible-core` via pip on Ubuntu 20.04: